mulka/ploverwiki/Top-100-English-Words-in-Plover's-Dictionary.md

 # Top 100 Words in Plover's Dictionary

-What they are and why they are like that
+What they are and why they are like that.

 ## Introduction